 GNP Crescendo released a CD "The Best Of Mission Impossible Then And Now" which included music cues from the original series by Schifrin and from the 1988 revival by John E. Davis.
 There is also an interview with Peter Graves.

-"Mission Impossible" (1996) hit the big screens with Tom Cruise as M.I. agent Ethan Hunt.
+"MISSION: IMPOSSIBLE" (1996) hit the big screens with Tom Cruise as M.I. agent Ethan Hunt.
 For some reason they made Jim Phelps the bad guy, but at least we got some more music.
 First the pop "soundtrack, worthwhile only for a couple of versions of the theme, and then the score by Danny Elfman.
 A nice action score with the Schifrin theme thrown in.
 La-La Land Records has released a remastered and expanded 2 CD set of the score with more than 20 minutes of unreleased music making it the one to get.
 (There is a bootleg of a rejected, not very exciting Alan Sylvestri score floating around if you do some hunting).

 "Mission Impossible 2" (2000) gave us a us a nice action score by Hans Zimmer with some beautiful guitar music to listen to while suffering through the movie.

-"Mission Impossible 3" (2006) was pretty good and so was the Michael Giacchino score which used the theme nicely (which is really all that matters).
+"Mission Impossible 3" (2006) was pretty good and the Michael Giacchino score which used the theme nicely was great!